xlcnd/isbntools/README.rst

 You can change that, by setting ``VIAS_MERGE=serial`` (see note below).
 You can write your own *merging scheme* by creating a new provider (see ``dev.merge`` for an example).

+    **Take Note**: These classes are optimized for one-calls to services and not for batch calls.

 Conf File
 =========